 The proposed series focuses on youth engagement in radicalism and extremism across ideological and religious contexts and consists of six thematically focused one-day seminars exploring: paths to radicalism and extremism; global and local horizons of action; social media and corporate responsibilities; terrorism; gender dimensions of radicalism and extremism; and deradicalisation and education.

-- Seminar 3: Youth, Political Violence, and Terrorism
+- Seminar 3: Youth, political violence, and terrorism.
+Evidence briefing.

-- Seminar 6: Deradicalisation and education - October 2017, London
+- Seminar 6: Countering extremisms: policy and practice - December 2017, Manchester.

 For further information or to be added to the email newslist for Youth Extremisms please email email@example.com.